iluwatar/java-design-patterns/eip-splitter/README.md

 Use the Splitter pattern when

 * You need to split received data into smaller pieces to process them individually
-* You need to control the size of data batches you are able to process
+* You need to control the size of data batches you can process

 ## Credits